I Use Le Creuset’s Bread Oven Every Week — And It’s One of Oprah’s Favorite Things of 2023

 But traditional Dutch ovens have some flaws when making bread.
 Namely, the high sides, which get in the way of the bake.
 The popular Lodge Double Dutch solves this issue with a knob-less lid that pulls double-duty for bread baking.
 The oblong Challenger Bread Pan offers a similar format but adds strategically placed handles on the lid and the ability to accommodate loaves of bread in a variety of shapes and sizes.

 What is the Le Creuset Bread Oven?

 Then.
 Then!
-Last March, Le Creuset introduced its new Bread Oven.
+In March of 2023, Le Creuset introduced its new Bread Oven.
 It’s made of the same sturdy cast iron as the brand’s iconic Dutch ovens and has a flat base and large domed lid (just like the upside-down Double Dutch and the Challenger Pan).
 The bread oven is dishwasher-safe, compatible with all cooktops, and oven-safe up to 500°F. As to be expected with all things Le Creuset, it’s available in more than 15 (!!) pretty colors, including its signature Flame.

 What Makes Le Creuset’s Bread Oven So Great

 I’m not surprised that the Bread Oven has made its way onto Oprah’s annual Favorite Things list in 2023, because after using it regularly for months, I can tell you that the pretty enamel doesn’t affect the actual baking performance one bit.
 However, I am a firm believer in the power of the pleasure that comes from using good-looking cookware.
 Sometimes just looking at my favorite kitchen gear is enough to jump-start a craving and inspire me to spend an afternoon cooking or baking.
 But if Le Creuset’s pot was all form and no function, there’d be no point in using it.
 Thankfully, that’s not the case here.